paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-022-trademarks.md

 (1) for which the effective filing date is after the date on which such person’s mark became famous and which would be likely to cause dilution by blurring or dilution by tarnishment under [section 1125(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1125/c&num=0&edition=prelim); or

 (2) on grounds other than dilution by blurring or dilution by tarnishment, such person may at any time, upon payment of the prescribed fee and the filing of a petition stating the ground therefor, apply to the Director to cancel such registration.
 The Director shall refer such application to the Trademark Trial and Appeal Board which shall give notice thereof to the registrant.
-If it is found after a hearing before the Board that the registrant is not entitled to registration, or that the mark has been abandoned, the registration shall be canceled by the Director.
+If it is found after a hearing before the Board that the registrant is not entitled to registration, or that the mark has been abandoned, the registration shall be canceled by the Director, unless the Director reconsiders the decision of the Board, and modifies or sets aside, such decision.
 However, no final judgment shall be entered in favor of an applicant under [section 1051(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1051/b&num=0&edition=prelim) before the mark is registered, if such applicant cannot prevail without establishing constructive use pursuant to [section 1057(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section1057/c&num=0&edition=prelim).

 ### Statutory Notes